tunib-ai/oslo/NEWMODEL.md

 #### 1.1.2. `weight`
 Input a weight parameter of the layer module.
 In the case of the attention query projection weight parameter of the BERT model is `layer.attention.self.query.weight`.
 If this layer does't have a weight parameter, you don't need to worry about this.
-(Since the default value is set to `None`, it is automatically set to `None`.)
+Since the default value is set to `None`, it will be automatically set to `None`.

 #### 1.1.3. `bias`
 Input a bias parameter of the layer module.
 In the case of the attention query projection bias parameter of the BERT model is `layer.attention.self.query.bias`.
 If this layer does't have a weight parameter, you don't need to worry about this.
-(Since the default value is set to `None`, it is automatically set to `None`.)
+Since the default value is set to `None`, it will be automatically set to `None`.

+#### 1.1.4. `replace`
+Input a dictionary that contains information about module replacement.
+The key of the dictionary have to be a module before replacement, and the value of the dictionary have to be a module after replacement.

+##### Which module should be replaced?
+We should follow the mechanism that proposed from Megatron-LM.

+- Attention key, query, value projection layer: `nn.Linear` → `ColumnParallelLinear`
+- Attention output projection layer: `nn.Linear` → `RowParallelLinear`
+- MLP input projection layer: `nn.Linear` → `ColumnParallelLinear`
+- MLP output projection layer: `nn.Linear` → `RowParallelLinear`
+- Word embedding layer: `nn.Embedding` → `VocabParallelEmbedding`

+For example, in the case of the attention query projection layer module, we can input a dictionary like `{nn.Linear: ColumnParallelLinear}`.

+#### 1.1.5 `n_fused`
+There are some models that has the combined (fused) attention query, key, value projection parameters in the Transformers.
+For example, there is `c_attn` layer module in the `GPT2Model` in the Transformers.
+This layer module has the size like (3 * dim, dim).
+We defined this type of module as the 'fused' module.
+So, if the layer module is the 'fused' module, you have to set this argument to `True`.

+#### 1.1.6 `reversed`
+Normally `nn.Linear` layer module has a weight parameter that has the size of (output, input).
+For example, if you created `nn.Linear(256, 512)`, the module has the weight parameter that has the size of (512, 256).

+But there is `Conv1D` layer module in the Transformers, and this module has the 'reversed' parameters, and this type of parameters have the size of (input, output).
+For example, if you create `Conv1D(256, 512)`, the module has the parameter that has the size of (256, 512).
+We defined this type of module (like Conv1D) as 'reversed' module.

+The fact is that `nn.Linear` layer has the reversed parameters, but here, we defined the module has the parameters as opposed to `nn.Linear` as the 'reversed' module.
+So, if the layer module is the 'reversed' module, you have to set this argument to `True`.

+#### 1.1.7 `parallel`
+In the Megatron-LM, there are parallelizable parameters and non-parallelizable parameters.
+Normally, we parallelize the attention layer, mlp layer and word embedding layer.
+And we do not parallelize the normalization layer and positional embedding layer.
+So, if the layer is non-parallelizable, you have to set this argument to `False`.
+If you don't have the knowledge about this, I recommend reading their paper, [Megatron-LM: Training Multi-Billion Parameter Language Models Using Model Parallelism](https://arxiv.org/abs/1909.08053).

-#### 3.1.4.
+#### 1.1.8 `tied_embedding`

-- `weight`: Input a weight parameter of the layer.
-If this layer does't have a weight parameter, you don't need to worry about this.
-(Since the default value is set to `None`, it is automatically set to `None`.)
-- `bias`: Input a bias parameter of the layer.
-If this layer does't have a bias parameter, you don't need to worry about this.
-- `replace`: Input a dictionary about module replace.
-This argument is used to convert that layer to another layer.
-Usually this converts `nn.Linear` layer to `ColumnParallelLiner` or `RowParallelLinear` or converts `nn.Embedding layer` to `VocabParallelEmbedding`.
-- `n_fused`: In models like Transformers' GPT2, attention projection layers are not separated into query, key, and value.
+In some cases, the head layer could be tied with an input embedding.
+In this case, you need to specify the tied input embedding together when defining the head layer.
+For example, the parameter of head layer of the `GPT2LMHead` is `model.lm_head.weight`, and this is tied with `model.transformer.wte.weight`.
+In this case, you need to specify the tied input embedding like `Layer(..., tied_embedding=model.transformer.wte.weight)`.
+In addition, if the input embedding is parallelized, the tied head layer is already parallelized.
+So in that case set `parallel` to `False` like `Layer(..., parallel=False)`.

-### 3.1.
+### 1.2.
 Description of the functions of the Policy object.
 In this chapter, I will describe each function of the Policy object.

 #### 3.1.1. `reduce_arguments(layer, world_size, config)`